 The challenges of sustainable transport in the North Sea Area cannot be met by technical solutions alone – it needs also requires behavioural changes.
 Shared mobility modes and their potential to address these challenges are the focus of the SHARE-North (SHARE-North: Shared Mobility Solutions for a Liveable and Low-Carbon North Sea Region) project idea, which was submitted to the first call for proposals of the 2014-2020 Interreg North Sea Region Programme.

-In the SHARE-North project, the City of Bremen will act as project manager and lead beneficiary for the project consortium.
-The City’s goals within the project are, among other things, to build on the successful, ongoing work of the CARE-North plus project and to promoting a comprehensive, strategic and practical approach to urban and regional transport/accessibility through shared mobility solutions in the North Sea Region in the context of climate change and social inclusion and liveable cities and regions.
+In the SHARE-North project, the City of Bremen acts as project manager and lead beneficiary for the project consortium.
+The City’s goals within the project are, among other things, to promote a comprehensive, strategic and practical approach to urban and regional transport/accessibility through shared mobility solutions in the North Sea Region in the context of climate change and social inclusion and liveable cities and regions.

 Advier is a dynamic company located in the Dutch city of Delft which aims to keep moving the world.
 The movement to and between locations that provide the economic functioning of these locations is the field of expertise of Advier.
 Advier works on the logistics of people as a prerequisite for a sustainable economy.
 This is shown in several European projects and cities where Advier is active.
 From London to Moscow and from Lisbon to Helsinki, Advier works on Public Private Partnerships for where the total accessibility by public transport, bicycle, car, shared vehicles and fleets and of course the internet contributes to a better economic functioning of nodes.

 Autodelen.net is the Flemish Carsharing network.
 The main goal is to maximise the ecological, social and economic benefits of car-sharing through: